Dave-ctr/pixelated/README.md

   What you've just done is make your component more **flexible**.
 We can now manipulate the values any way we'd like using the `setStyle` function.

-Note to Self ~

-In the initial implementation, all Pixel components were sharing the same style state from the App component.
-This means that when one Pixel component updated the style state on hover, it caused a re-render of all Pixel components, resulting in all of them displaying the updated style.

-To address this, we modified the Pixel component to have its own local state for the style.
-Here's how it resolves the issue:

-    Each Pixel component now maintains its own state using the useState hook.
-This means that every Pixel component instance has its own separate style state.

-    When the handleHover function is triggered on hover, it updates the local style state of that particular Pixel component using the setStyle function.
-This change only affects the specific Pixel component invoking the handleHover function.

-    Since each Pixel component manages its own state, only the Pixel component being hovered over updates its local style state, causing a re-render of that specific Pixel component with the new style.

-    The other Pixel components maintain their own separate style state and are not affected by the hover action on a different Pixel component.
-Therefore, each Pixel component can now have an independent style.

-By introducing local state in the Pixel component, we avoid the issue of shared state among multiple components, allowing each Pixel component to manage its own style individually.

   </details>

 ### 5. Rainbow pixels